LinkedInLearning/github-practical-copilot-4412871/README.md

-# COURSENAME
+# Practical GitHub Copilot
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Practical GitHub Copilot.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Practical GitHub Copilot][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+Copilot–a paid service from GitHub–is revolutionizing the way code is written.
+According to reports from developers who use it, a vast majority feel more productive and can perform repetitive tasks almost twice as fast.
+If you're interested in learning how to solve problems with Copilot and become a more efficient developer, join instructor Ray Villalobos in this hands-on course as he shows you not just how to use Copilot to find the best solutions to concrete code problems, but how to make it work best in specific contexts.
+From setup to navigating the tools to refining the results, Ray demonstrates the practical applications of Copilot’s powerful features.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.